Eastern Time Zone: Caribbean islands

-The Bahamas and Haiti officially observe both Eastern Standard Time during the winter months and Eastern Daylight Time during the summer months.
+The Bahamas and Haiti officially observe Eastern Time with daylight saving time.
 Cuba generally follows the U.S. with Eastern Standard Time in the winter, and Eastern Daylight Time in the summer, but the exact day of change varies year to year.
-The Cayman Islands and Jamaica use Eastern Standard Time year-round.
+The Cayman Islands, Jamaica, and Navassa Island use Eastern Standard Time year-round.

-Turks and Caicos Islands

 The Turks and Caicos Islands followed Eastern Time with daylight saving until 2015, when the territory switched to the Atlantic Time Zone.
 The Turks and Caicos Islands switched back to the pre-2015 schedule in March 2018.
 A 2017 consultation paper highlighted the advantage for business and tourism of being in the same time zone as the eastern United States as an important factor in the decision.

-South America

-In South America, the Brazilian states of Acre and the southwest part of Amazonas use Eastern Standard Time.
-In 2008, Brazil changed the zone of these regions to be closer to that of the Brazilian Capital; however, the change was unpopular and thus undone in 2013.
-Additionally, the countries of Panama, Colombia, Peru, and Ecuador (excluding the Galápagos Islands, which use Central Standard Time), also use Eastern Standard Time year-round.